syntevo/docs/src/SmartGit/Manual/GUI/Repository/Submodules.md

 After *deiniting* you will probably want to **Deactivate** it, too.

 To add a new submodule to a repository, invoke **Remote \| Submodule \| Add** on the repository in the **Repositories** view and follow the dialog instructions.
+The wizard asks for the **Relative Path** of the submodule inside the outer repository.
+It also lets you select the remote **Branch** to check out.
+If **HEAD** is selected there, SmartGit does not force a named branch for the submodule.

+If SmartGit can derive more than one useful URL for the `.gitmodules` entry, the wizard also shows **URL for .gitmodules**.
+This matters when the URL stored in `.gitmodules` should differ from the URL that was used to inspect the remote repository.
+Typical examples are relative URLs or internal mirror URLs.

 To remove a submodule from the repository, select the submodule in the **Files** view, invoke **Remote \| Submodule \| Unregister**, and then commit your changes.
 After the submodule is unregistered, you may delete the entire submodule directory.

 If the URL of a submodule's remote repository has changed, you need to modify the URL in the `.gitmodules` file and then *synchronize* the submodule, via **Remote \| Submodule \| Synchronize**, so that the new URL is written into Git's configuration.

+If you initialize a single submodule, SmartGit shows a dialog with the configured **URL**.
+You may adjust this before continuing.
+If the submodule URL in `.gitmodules` is relative, SmartGit expands it against the outer repository's `origin` URL for convenience.
+Use **Initialize & Pull** if you want to populate the submodule working tree immediately.
+Plain **Initialize** only prepares the Git metadata.

+If you initialize all submodules at once, the dialog offers **Pull submodule repositories**.
+Enable this if initialization should immediately be followed by a pull for every selected submodule.

+If SmartGit detects a nested Git repository that is not yet registered as a submodule, it offers **Register Submodule**.
+The dialog asks for the submodule **URL** or local path that should be written to `.gitmodules`.

+During **Synchronize**, SmartGit can also offer **Pull submodule repository** or **Pull submodule repositories**.
+Enable this if the new URL should be synchronized and fetched in one step.

 ## Updating Submodules